kamchatka-volcano/cmdlime/README.md

 ### Declaring the config structure

-To use **cmdlime** you need to create a structure with fields corresponding to parameters, flags and arguments which are read from the command line.
+To use **cmdlime**, you need to create a structure with fields corresponding to the parameters, flags, and arguments that will be read from the command line.

-To do this subclass `cmdlime::Config` and declare fields with the following macros:
+To do this, subclass `cmdlime::Config` and declare fields using the following macros:

-- **CMDLIME_ARG(`name`, `type`)** - creates `type name;` config field and registers it in the parser.
+- **CMDLIME_ARG(`name`, `type`)** - creates a `type name;` config field and registers it in the parser.
 Arguments are mapped to the config fields in the order of declaration.
-Arguments can't have default values and are always required to be specified in the command line.
+Arguments cannot have default values and must be specified in the command line.

-- **CMDLIME_ARGLIST(`name`, `listType`)** - creates listType name; config field and registers it in the parser. listType can be any sequence container, supporting emplace_back operation, within STL it's vector, deque or list.
- Config can have only one argument list and elements are placed into it after all other config arguments are set, regardless of the order of declaration.
-The declaration form **CMDLIME_ARGLIST(`name`, `listType`)(`list-initialization`)** sets the default value of an argument list, which makes it optional, so it can be omitted from the command line without raising an error.
+- **CMDLIME_ARGLIST(`name`, `listType`)** - creates `listType name;` config field and registers it in the parser. `listType` can be any sequence container that supports the `emplace_back` operation; within the STL, this includes `vector`, `deque`, or `list`.
+A config can have only one argument list, and elements are placed into it after all other config arguments have been set, regardless of the order of declaration.
+The declaration form `CMDLIME_ARGLIST(name, listType)(list-initialization)` sets the default value of an argument list, making it optional and allowing it to be omitted from the command line without raising an error.

-- **CMDLIME_PARAM(`name`, `type`)** - creates `type name;` config field and registers it in the parser.
+- **CMDLIME_PARAM(`name`, `type`)** - creates a `type name;` config field and registers it in the parser.
-The declaration form **CMDLIME_PARAM(`name`, `type`)(`default value`)** sets the default value of a parameter, which makes it optional, so it can be omitted from the command line without raising an error.
-Parameters can also be declared optional by placing them in `cmdlime::optional`(`std::optional-like wrapper with similar interface`).
+The declaration form `CMDLIME_PARAM(name, type)(default value)` sets the default value of a parameter, making it optional and allowing it to be omitted from the command line without raising an error.
+Parameters can also be declared optional by placing them in `cmdlime::optional` (a `std::optional`-like wrapper with a similar interface).

-- **CMDLIME_PARAMLIST(`name`, `listType`)** - creates listType name; config field and registers it in the parser. listType can be any sequence container, supporting emplace_back operation, within STL it's vector, deque or list
+- **CMDLIME_PARAMLIST(`name`, `listType`)** - creates `listType name;` config field and registers it in the parser. `listType` can be any sequence container that supports the `emplace_back` operation; within the STL, this includes `vector`, `deque`, or `list`.
-Parameter list can be filled by specifying it in the command line multiple times (`--param-list val1 --param-list val2`) or passing a comma separated value (`--param-list val1,val2`).
+A parameter list can be filled by specifying it multiple times in the command line (e.g., `--param-list val1 --param-list val2`) or by passing a comma-separated value (e.g., `--param-list val1,val2`).
-The declaration form **CMDLIME_PARAMLIST(`name`, `type`)(`list-initialization`)** sets the default value of a parameter list, which makes it optional, so it can be omitted from the command line without raising an error.
+The declaration form `CMDLIME_PARAMLIST(name, type)(list-initialization)` sets the default value of a parameter list, making it optional and allowing it to be omitted from the command line without raising an error.
-- **CMDLIME_FLAG(`name`)** - creates `bool name;` config field and registers it in the parser.
+- **CMDLIME_FLAG(`name`)** - creates a `bool name;` config field and registers it in the parser.
-Flags are always optional and have default value `false`
+Flags are always optional and have a default value of `false`.

-- **CMDLIME_EXITFLAG(`name`)** - creates `bool name;` config field and registers it in the parser.
+- **CMDLIME_EXITFLAG(`name`)** - creates a `bool name;` config field and registers it in the parser.
-If at least one exit flag is set,  no parsing errors are raised regardless of the command line's content and config fields other than exit flags are left in an unspecified state.
-It's usefull for flags like `--help` or `--version` when you're supposed to print some message and exit the program without checking the other fields.
+If at least one exit flag is set, no parsing errors will be raised regardless of the command line's content.
+The other config fields will be left in an unspecified state.
+This is useful for flags like `--help` or `--version`, when you need to print a message and exit the program without checking the other fields.
-- **CMDLIME_SUBCOMMAND(`name`, `type`)** - creates `cmdlime::optional<type> name;` config field for nested configuration structure and registers it in the parser.
-Type must be a subclass of cmdlime::Config.
-Subcommands are always optional and have default value `cmdlime::optional<type>{}`.
+- **CMDLIME_SUBCOMMAND(`name`, `type`)** - creates a `cmdlime::optional<type> name;` config field for a nested configuration structure and registers it in the parser. `type` must be a subclass of `cmdlime::Config`.
+Subcommands are always optional and have a default value of `cmdlime::optional<type>{}`.

-- **CMDLIME_COMMAND(`name`, `type`)** - creates `cmdlime::optional<type> name;` config field for nested configuration structure and registers it in the parser.
-Type must be a subclass of cmdlime::Config.
-Commands are always optional and have default value `cmdlime::optional<type>{}`.
-If command is encountered, no parsing errors for other config fields are raised, and they are left in an unspecified state.
+- **CMDLIME_COMMAND(`name`, `type`)** - creates a `cmdlime::optional<type> name;` config field for a nested configuration structure and registers it in the parser. `type` must be a subclass of `cmdlime::Config`.
+Commands are always optional and have a default value of `cmdlime::optional<type>{}`.
+If a command is encountered, no parsing errors will be raised for the other config fields, and they will be left in an unspecified state.

 *Note: Types used for config fields must be default constructable and copyable.*